jclouds/legacy-jclouds.github.com/documentation/userguide/init-builder.md

 	without creating a lot of complexity, some shortcuts are taken.
 	For example, the process depends on the `ps auxwww` command to work.
 	As such, on Solaris hosts, this implies /usr/ucb/ps be found first in the `PATH`.
-	Eventhough the path /usr/ucb isn't present on other UNIX-style hosts, paths that are not found do not hurt anything.
+	Even though the path /usr/ucb isn't present on other UNIX-style hosts, paths that are not found do not hurt anything.
 Pragmatically, we prefix /usr/ucb to all unix paths so that we don't need to write a function to determine this per-platform.